 - Documented records of the opening were lost in the fire that destroyed the interior of the hotel's original 250 rooms following the earthquake.

-- Within 40 days of the inferno, a temporary hotel of 110 rooms was erected in a court around the Dewey Monument in Union Square, and The St. Francis continued as a focal point of the city.
+- Within 40 days of the inferno, a temporary hotel of 110 rooms was erected in a court around the Dewey Monument in Union Square, and The St. Francis continued as a focal point of downtown San Francisco.

-- The hotel refurbished its interior and re-opened late in 1907, with 450 guest rooms.
+- The hotel refurbished its interior and re-opened with 450 guest rooms late in 1907.

 - A third wing opened in 1908, and further additions followed on Post Street - making The St. Francis the largest hotel on the Pacific Coast.

-- Construction of the 32-story Pacific Tower began early in 1969 - opened in 1971 - adding a vast new complex of guest rooms, suites, and venues and banquet facilities.
+- Construction of the 32-story Pacific Tower began early in 1969, adding a vast new complex of guest rooms, suites, venues and banquet facilities that opened in 1971.